MeeshCompBio/WorkingWithC-/README.md

 ## Namespaces
 * Start of the file is not always the best place for namespaces
-* Using using namespace within a funtion makes it local to that function
+* Using using namespace within a function makes it local to that function